COVIDSafe principles for schools

 Reinforce COVIDSafe behaviours

 Key behaviours required for reducing COVID-19 transmission risk include staying home when unwell, performing regular hand hygiene, and where possible pursuing strategies to support physical distancing.
-Face masks are recommended when 1.5 metres physical distancing cannot be maintained.

 Education settings are uniquely placed to integrate these messages into everyday learning and practice, through role-modelling and formal and informal learning opportunities.